Shwe U Daung

-Shwe U Daung (Burmese name: ရွှေဥဒေါင်း ("Shway Oo Daung") (Golden peacock in translation); 24 October 1889—10 August 1973) was a Burmese writer,translator, teacher, forestry clerk, magazine editor, newspaper editor-in-chief.
-Over his lifetime, he wrote a significant number of books including original works, adaptations, and non-fiction.
-His creation of Detective U San Shar, often called the Burmese counterpart to Sherlock Holmes, is considered as his most iconic work to the translation literature in Myanmar.
-This literary innovation and his influence on modern Burmese literature earned him multiple awards, including the esteemed Sarpay Beikman Manuscript Awards.
+Shwe U Daung (Burmese: ရွှေဥဒေါင်း ("Shway Oo Daung", "golden peacock" in translation); 24 October 1889—10 August 1973) was a Burmese writer, translator, teacher, forestry clerk, magazine editor and newspaper editor-in-chief.
+Over his lifetime, he wrote a significant number of books including original works, adaptations, and essays.
+He was well applauded for his translations and adaptations of Sherlock Holmes as well as Detective U San Shar, his Burmese counterpart; it is considered his most iconic work regarding translation literature in Myanmar.
+This literary innovation and his influence on modern Burmese literature earned him multiple awards, including the esteemed Sarpay Beikman Manuscript Award.

 Shwe U Daung's works reflect the whole era of Burma at that time, addressing themes such as colonial resistance, moral responsibility, and the importance of cultural identity.
-He is well-known not only as an influential storyteller but also as a leading writer who bridged between Burma’s traditional narratives and the emerging modern literary styles of the 20th century.
+He was one of the most influential writers of Myanmar literature; his works bridged traditional narratives and style of writing and the emerging modern literary styles of the 20th century.